Skip to Content

 Where to Stay For Your Budapest Itinerary in 2 Days

-This hostel has private rooms and it super affordable at around $80 per night.
+This hostel has private rooms and is super affordable.
 It is also located in the Jewish Quarter, perfect for exploring this unique neighborhood.
-Read reviews on TripAdvisor and book here!

 Mid-Range: Continental Hotel Budapest

-This art nouveau hotel starts around $150 per night and even has a rooftop pool and sauna!
+This art nouveau hotel is reasonably priced and even has a rooftop pool and a sauna!
 It is also located in the Jewish Quarter.
-Read reviews on TripAdvisor and book here!

 Luxury: Aria Hotel Budapest